AccelerateNetworks/PagingServer/README.rst

   * jack-server-name
   * jack-client-name

+  All of these are common JACK client settings, described in jackd(1), jackstart(1) manpages, libjack or `jack-client module documentation`_.

+  With exception for self-explanatory ``jack-autostart``, these options should be irrelevant, unless this script is used with multiple JACK instances or clients.

 * Settings for stream multiplexing and parameters for JACK.

+  None yet, as there isn't much to connect but signle PJSUA input to all outputs.

 * Configuration for any non-call inputs (music, klaxons, etc) for JACK.